Flat connections at infinity on knot surgery manifolds: Introduction

 \paragraph{} The pioneering study of flat connections at infinity \cite{gukov2024categorification} focused on a very special class of 3-manifolds, namely, $\pm 1$-surgeries on the complement of high-crossing prime knots and composite knots.
 Amongst them, there is direct evidence that such flat connections contribute to the Borel resummation of the perturbation series, and therefore are an integral part of the non-perturbative picture.
-The main goal of this paper is to extend this direction further to suggest that flat connections at infinity are abundant for 3-manifolds coming from rational surgeries even on simple low crossing knots, such as torus or twist knots.
+The main goal of this paper is to extend this direction further to suggest that flat connections at infinity are abundant for 3-manifolds coming from rational surgeries even on simple low crossing knots, such as torus and twist knots.

 We approach this problem by combining the Wirtinger presentation of the fundamental group of a knot with a particular ansatz for a flat connection at infinity.
-On the other hand, by analysing the zero locus of the knot $A$-polynomial with the rational surgery constraint, we get another, independent confirmation on the number of such flat connections.
+On the other hand, by analysing the zero locus of the knot $A$-polynomial along with the rational surgery constraint, we get another, independent confirmation on the number of such flat connections.
 Our case studies include $\pm 1/r$-surgeries on torus, twist and double-twist knot families.
-For example, the number of black swans for $\pm 1/2r$-surgery on twist knot $K_n$ grows with the number of twists $n$, as shown in Table \ref{table 1}.
+For example, the number of {flat connections at infinity} for $\pm 1/2r$-surgery on twist knot $K_n$ grows with the number of twists $n$, as shown in Table \ref{table 1}.

 For a class of Brieskorn spheres coming from rational surgeries on a torus knot, we find an interesting branching pattern between the flat connections on a knot complement and those on the corresponding surgery.
 This suggests a refinement of the $\rm SL(2,\mathbb{C})$ Casson invariant for Brieskorn sphere $\Sigma(s,t,rst\pm 1)$ which takes into account flat connections at infinity (see Section \ref{sec: counting} for the details).
 Brieskorn spheres are special manifolds for which there is an equivalent description involving plumbed graphs \cite{gukov2021two}.
 Whenever applicable, we reconcile our results with the plumbed graph method based on the adjacency matrix associated with such graphs (details of this method can be found in Appendix \ref{plumbed methd}).
 Our findings may serve as the initial step toward a systematic understanding of the non-perturbative effects in complex Chern-Simons theory on a general 3-manifold.